dotwebstack/dotwebstack/vocabulary/README.md

 2. The core and backend configuration (information product and transaction)
 3. The frontend configuration (representation).

-Al parts will be discussed in separate chapters.
+All parts will be discussed in separate chapters.

 ## System configuration